southwhale/diskDB/README.md

 If the directory exists but the file/collection does not exist, diskDB will create it for you.

-**Note** : If you have manually created a JSON file, please make sure it contains a valid JSON array, otherwise diskDB will return an empty array.
+**Note** : If you have manually created an empty JSON file, please make sure that it contains at least an empty array.

 ```js
 []